 Go for the gold at the Olympic Sports Complex

 Visit the Olympic Center, site of the 1932 and 1980 Winter Olympics, both held in Lake Placid.
 Race like an athlete at the Lake Placid Bobsled Experience or take in panoramic views of the High Peaks at the top of the Jumping Complex (pictured).

 Learn about wildlife at the Adirondack Experience

 The Adirondack Experience in Blue Mountain Lake provides visitors with a complete history and immersive activities of the region, from learning about the wildlife and viewing Native American art to writing on a slate tablet in a one-room schoolhouse and feeding trout.
-Exhibits include “Work in the Woods: Logging in the Adirondacks,” “Woods and Water: Outdoor Recreation in the Adirondacks,” and “Boats and Boating in the Adirondacks.”
+Exhibits include “Work in the Woods: Logging in the Adirondacks,” “Woods and Waters: Outdoor Recreation in the Adirondacks,” and “Boats and Boating in the Adirondacks.”
 The New York Times called this outdoor museum “the best of its kind in the world.”

 Imagine defending a fortress at Fort Ticonderoga